 Students explore personal interests, skills, talents and opportunities for development and growth through service and how these correspond to service-learning goals and community needs.
 They will contribute to goal-setting and preparation of service-learning experiences in Athens and the Greek provinces; engage in investigation, planning and preparation prior to taking action, and in reflection and demonstration following action.
 Finally, they will exercise leadership, advocacy and teamwork daily.

 Students explore human rights issues, with a focus on UN Sustainable Development Goals, and are guided to conduct research, self-reflect on biases, investigate and assess needs, and strategically plan responsible action towards addressing identified needs.
 Reflection on students’ real-time experiences of face-to-face interaction with those at the receiving end of their service, allows for deconstructing stereotypes towards building stronger, inclusive and diverse communities.

 Focus areas of the experiential components of this module are Children’s Rights, Refugee Youth Voices, Health Education and Awareness, Emergency Response and Readiness, Sustainability and the Environment, Homelessness and Poverty, Building Inclusive Communities, Disabilities, Countering Racism and All Forms of Discrimination, Social Impact and Change.
 Intellectual stimuli for enhancing students’ knowledge and understanding of those issues will be sought in human rights law, political and social sciences, cultural studies and literature.

-The Human Rights, Sustainable Development and Service Learning module instills in students a sense of commitment to a life of service as conscious servant leaders, field-workers, global citizens and human rights and sustainable development advocates.
+The Human Rights Leaders for Sustainability – IB-CAS inspired module instills in students a sense of commitment to a life of service as conscious servant leaders, field-workers, global citizens and human rights and sustainable development advocates.